lagendijkict/AzureSQL/README.md

 ## Steps to use the PowerShell script

-1 Save Startup.ps1 on your computer
+1. Save Startup.ps1 on your computer, fill the specific values such as location and ip address.
-2 Create Whizlabs sandbox (or other brand of your liking) 3 Copy resourcegroup name
+2. Create Whizlabs sandbox (or other brand of your liking).
+3. Copy resourcegroup name.
-4 Open Powershell, and navigate to the folder where you stored Startup.ps1 5 Use .\Startup.ps1 command with resourcegroup name as a parameter 6 Login to your (Whizlabs) Azure account when prompted.
+4. Open Powershell, and navigate to the folder where you stored Startup.ps1
+5. Use .\Startup.ps1 command with resourcegroup name as a parameter.
+6. Login to your (Whizlabs) Azure account when prompted.

 The Azure SQL Server is now created within your Azure subscription, an Azure SQL Database is created and filled with schemas (+ data) from your SQL files.

-7 Practice time
+7. Practice time
 Use Azure Data Studio (Linux/Mac) or Sql Server Management Studio (Windows) to connect to Azure SQL and run your queries.

 ### Other